Thahira-Thasneem/Portfolio-Projects/Pizza_sales/README.md

 # Portfolio-Projects

+MySQL and Tableau:

-Data Analysis using MySQL and Tableau on PIzza Sales dataset
+Data Analysis using MySQL queries and two interactive dashboards in Tableau on Pizza Sales dataset